Wilcoxon-type Multivariate Cluster Elastic Net: Real Example

 \section{Real Example}

 In this section, we applied the proposed method to a genetic dataset named "chin07" from package lol in R software \citep{chin07} to verify the method’s usefulness.
 The dataset consists of copy number patterns and mRNA expression levels in genomic regions with candidate oncogenes for breast cancer.
-In recent years, with the development of computational technologies, there has been a lot of research on identifying genomic regions with candidate oncogenes through genome-wide profiling, with the goal of suppressing the expression of cancer.
-Altered DNA copy numbers are considered to be one of the causes of genetic abnormalities leading to disease.
-Identifying which DNA copy number alternation patterns affect the mRNA expression level from this dataset is key.
+Recently, with the development of computational technologies, considerable research has been conducted on identifying genomic regions with candidate oncogenes through genome-wide profiling, aiming to suppress the expression of cancer.
+Altered DNA copy numbers are considered one of the causes of genetic abnormalities leading to disease.
+The key to identifying which DNA copy number alternation patterns affect the mRNA expression level from this dataset.
 Therefore, it is necessary to improve the accuracy of estimation along with variable selection.
-This dataset consists of a matrix of seven types of mRNA expressions highly relevant to breast cancer with 106 samples and a matrix of DNA copy number data for 339 regions with 106 samples.
+This dataset consists of a matrix of seven types of mRNA expressions highly relevant to breast cancer with $106$ samples and a matrix of DNA copy number data for 339 regions with $106$ samples.
 We set the mRNA expression levels as response variables and the DNA copy numbers as explanatory variables.
-Figure \ref{ploty} draws a scatter plot, histogram, and correlations of the response variables.
+Figure E.1 in Supplementary material draws a scatter plot, histogram and correlations of the response variables.
 GI$\_$17318566-A, Hs.500472-S, and GI$\_$4758297-S appear to have right-tailed distribution, while GI$\_$38505204-S has a left-tailed distribution.
 GI$\_$17318560-A contains outliers.
-We compare the proposed method with MCEN, SEN, and WLASSO just as we did with the numerical simulation.

-Figure \ref{ploty} draws a scatter plot, histogram, and correlations of the response variables.
-GI$\_$17318566-A, Hs.500472-S, and GI$\_$4758297-S appear to have right-tailed distribution, while GI$\_$38505204-S has a left-tailed distribution.
-GI$\_$17318560-A contains outliers.
-We compare the proposed method with MCEN, SEN, and WLASSO just as we did with the numerical simulation.
+We compare the proposed method with MCEN, SEN, and WLASSO as in the numerical simulation.
+Tuning parameters were determined by cross validation in the same way as in the simulation.